 But ANZ's top-of-the-line Qantas card offers more than just points: there are also more travel perks than you could poke a stick at, including lounge access with Qantas and the independent Velocé scheme, a substantial discount on ongoing Qantas Club membership, and of course, free international travel insurance.

-Rounding out the key list of features and perks is support for Apple Pay, Android Pay and Samsung Pay, allowing you to purchase goods and services in-person without presenting your physical card, at any business that accepts contactless payments via their EFTPOS terminal.
+Rounding out the key list of features and perks is support for Apple Pay, Google Pay and Samsung Pay, allowing you to purchase goods and services in-person without presenting your physical card, at any business that accepts contactless payments via their EFTPOS terminal.